TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/basic-auth.md

 ## What is Basic Authentication?

-Basic Authentication is a standard authentication mechanism supported by every standards-compliant HTTP server, it is also supported by almost every single web browser, which makes it an excellent access control method for smaller APIs.
+Basic Authentication is a standard authentication mechanism supported by every standards-compliant HTTP server.
+It is also supported by almost every single web browser, which makes it an excellent access control method for smaller APIs.

 > In the context of an HTTP transaction, basic access authentication is a method for an HTTP user agent to provide a user name and password when making a request.
 HTTP Basic authentication implementation is the simplest technique for enforcing access controls to web resources because it doesn’t require cookies, session identifiers, or login pages; rather, HTTP Basic authentication uses standard fields in the HTTP header, obviating the need for handshakes.
 (Source: Wikipedia)